lance27866854/Eye-Direction-Detector-for-mobile-devices/README.md

 #### Eye Movement Classification

-We will get at most 2 images with labels from the first CNN.
-On the second CNN, our goal is to collect the features of right eyes and left eyes.
-Finally, combine all the infomation and predict the user's command.

-The architecture is almost the same as the first CNN.
-The convolution layers are with filter size=3\*3, stride=2 and the depth is 64.
-Each layer is followed by Batch normalization layer and using Relu as activation function.
-Also, pooling layers are applied, and the sizes are all 2\*2 with stride 3, 1 and 1 in correspond to those three layers.
+We will get at most 2 images with labels from the first CNNs, and aim to collect the features of right eyes and left eyes with the second CNNs.
+Finally, combine all the infomation and predict user's commands.
+The architecture is almost the same as the first CNNs.
+The convolution layers are with filter size=3\*3, stride=2, depth=64.
+Each layer is followed by a Batch normalization layer and Relu as activation function.
+Also, pooling layers are applied, and the kernel sizes are all 2\*2 with stride 3, 1 and 1 respectively.

 <img src="images/7.png" width="650">